 A contemporary newspaper article reported the incident:

 Landing from a test flight in Seattle, Wash., the new 16 ton army bombing plane YB-17 nosed over and was badly damaged.
 Capt.
 E.R.
 McReynolds, an army air corps observer who was aboard, said the air brakes locked, preventing the landing wheels from rolling when the plane touched the ground.
 It was reported subsequently in Washington, D.C. that the accident might result in suspending construction of 13 bombing planes of similar type pending an investigation.
 The YB-17, largest land plane ever built in America, was designed to carry a ton of bombs and had a cruising range of 3,000 miles.

 —Chicago Sunday Tribune, 13 December 1936, Part 2, Page 8, Column 8.

-The YB-17 had several improvements over the Model 299, which was retroactively designated XB-17.
-There was a long carburetor intake on top of the engine nacelles which visually distinguishes the YB-17 from the follow-on YB-17A.
+The YB-17 had several improvements over the Model 299, which had been retroactively designated XB-17.
+There were long carburetor intakes on the top of the engine nacelles, which visually distinguishes the YB-17 from the follow-on YB-17A.
 The main landing gear has one strut rather than the two of the Model 299.

 The YB-17 could carry 8,000 pounds (3,629 kilograms) of bombs.
 Defensive armament consisted of five .30-caliber air-cooled machine guns.